tuftsdatalab/tuftsWorkshops/docs/machine-learning/supervised/linear-model.md

 # Introduction To Linear Regression

+!!! warning
+    Please be sure to have followed the instructions on the [setup page](setup.md)

 ## Linear Regression

 In a regression model assesses the relationship between two quantitative variables by fitting a line to the data.